Sweden Student Permit

 Accommodation costs like rental rates are higher in bigger cities than in smaller cities.
 When choosing to study here students must consider living costs that include food, transportation, and social activities.
 These costs will come up to approximately 750 Euros including rent.

-Student visa requirements
+Student Permit requirements

 - Valid passport